Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 :::

 :::note
-If your database already has a table that stores items for multiple enumerations, then you can just add the `sql:enum-items` element to the corresponding object, and configure its attributes as appropriate.
+If your database already has a table that stores items for multiple enumerations, then you can just add the `sql:enum-items` element to the corresponding object and configure its attributes as appropriate.
 Xomega will provide the Intellisense and validation for those attributes.
 :::

 ### Item properties

-To store the values of any additional properties of enumeration items, the default `dictionary` object defines a subobject `property` that stores the `property name` and `property value` as strings.
-Since the `property name` can have duplicate values for the same enumeration item, if the property is multi-value, it cannot uniquely identify the the record, so the subobject has a serial `id` field as a key.
+To store the values of any additional properties of the enumeration items, the default `dictionary` object defines a subobject `property` that stores the `property name` and `property value` as strings.
+Since the `property name` can have duplicate values for the same enumeration item, if the property is multi-value, it cannot uniquely identify the record, so the subobject has a serial `id` field as a key.

 The `property` object is also configured with a `sql:enum-item-properties` element, which tells Xomega which fields of the object, including implicitly included key fields of the parent object, map to the corresponding attributes of the enumeration items and the property value, as illustrated below.